Aging of Russia: Demographic aging of the population

 Currently, the share of people aged 65 and older in the population of Russia is 13%.
-According to forecasts of the Russian Academy of Sciences from the early 2000s, in 2016 elderly people aged over 60 would have accounted for 20% of Russians, and children up to 15 years would only have made up 17%.
+According to forecasts of the Russian Academy of Sciences from the early 2000s, in 2016 elderly people aged 60 and over would have accounted for 20% of Russians, and children up to 15 years old would only have made up 17%.
 However, in Russia, in contrast to other countries, aging is limited by high mortality among older people.